You might already know that Facebook ad targeting is the MOST critical success factor for Facebook ads.

 As you now know…

 Facebook only shows you 25 similar interests related to the keyword “camping” meaning you’ll be fighting for the same ad space as everybody else in the camping niche.
-Ultimately it’ll drive your ad costs up due to the excessive competition.

 Look at the image above.

 Facebook Ad Interest Hunter gives you 237 potential audiences to target in the camping niche!

 That’s a bit better than the 25 Facebook offers…right?